She left pieces of her life behind her, everywhere she went

 In my own case, I know that I am throwing challenges at myself, proving to myself that I can cope and that I can face up to my fears; to counteract years of believing that I was a scardy-cat and that I would be unable to manage by myself.

-To that end I am busy designing an online course which will encourage others to boost their self-confidence and self-esteem; but I digress – let’s get back to why I travel.
+To that end I have designed an online course which will encourage others to boost their self-confidence and self-esteem; but I digress – let’s get back to why I travel.

 When my maternal grandmother had to enter a nursing home after breaking her hip my uncle gave her a blank notebook and suggested that she write.
 Anything; her memoirs, shopping lists; anything to keep her from going mad when all about her was ever so slightly crazy.